intel-lab-lkp/linux/Documentation/admin-guide/ldm.rst

   - "Advanced partition selection" CONFIG_PARTITION_ADVANCED
   - "Windows Logical Disk Manager (Dynamic Disk) support" CONFIG_LDM_PARTITION

-If you believe the driver isn't working as it should, you can enable the extra debugging code.
+If you believe the driver isn't working as it should, you can enable extra debugging messages using dynamic debug.
 This will produce a LOT of output.
-The option is:

-  - "Windows LDM extra logging" CONFIG_LDM_DEBUG
+See Documentation/admin-guide/dynamic-debug-howto.rst for details.

 N.B.
 The partition code cannot be compiled as a module.